veaba/tensorflow-docs/docs/tf.keras/layers/Maximum.md

 model = tf.keras.models.Model(inputs=[input1, input2], outputs=out)
 ```
 #### Arguments:
-- inputs: A list of input tensors (at least 2) of same shape.
+- `inputs`: A list of input tensors (at least 2) of same shape.
-- **kwargs: Standard layer keyword arguments.
 #### Returns:
 A tensor (of same shape as input tensor) with the element-wise maximum of the inputs.
 #### Raises:
-- ValueError: If input tensors are of different shape.
+- `ValueError`: If input tensors are of different shape.